 A high performance technology cluster has developed around the iconic F1 Circuit with 4,000 businesses operating within a one hour radius of Silverstone.
 The Silverstone Park and Tech Cluster, including a LEP managed Enterprise Zone, focuses on precision engineering with specialisations in additive manufacturing, aerodynamics and light-weight production methodologies.
-There are also plans to expand into a sub-regional hub of battery production, building on the University of Buckingham's strengths.
+There are also plans to expand into a sub-regional hub of battery production, building on commercial research and development strengths.